dgryski/go-perfbook/performance.md

 is available.
 Any full-system profiles you do while the system is incomplete will give a skewed view of where the bottlenecks will be in the finished system.

+Write code that you can benchmark.
+Profiling you can do on larger systems.
+Benchmarking you want to test isolated pieces.
+You need to be able to extract and setup sufficient context that benchmarks test enough and are representative.

 The difference between what your target is and the current performance will also give you an idea of where to start.
 If you need only a 10%-20% performance improvement, you can probably get that with some implementation